PEQ Consult Sdn. Bhd. (199401028285 / 313966-A)

 A modern model that weighs income against environmental and social obligation must learn to embrace the manufacturing sector.

-Clean technology can only be successfully applied through an industrial decentralization plan in synergistic groupings of sectors that have similar infrastructure needs.
+One can only successfully apply clean technology through an industrial decentralisation plan in synergistic groupings of sectors that have similar infrastructure needs.

-We need a paradigm shift towards tactical, small clustered development.
-Different human actions may be placed everywhere but coordinated to work as one, through drastic developments in technologies such as online schooling and high-speed communications.
+We need a paradigm shift towards tactical, small-clustered development.
+We can place different but coordinate human actions everywhere to work as one through drastic developments in technologies such as online schooling and high-speed communications.

-An industrial firm could have its manufacturing base with a well-trained captive workforce in a remote kampung in Kelantan, its logistics center in the port of Tanjung Pelepas, its R&D in Cyberjaya, etc. Local communities will then appear to be characterized by the human capital base serving each city’s advantaged sectors, cohesively adding to national GDP together.
+An industrial firm could have its manufacturing base with a well-trained captive workforce in a remote kampung in Kelantan, its logistics centre in the port of Tanjung Pelepas, its R&D in Cyberjaya, etc. Local communities will then appear with the human capital base serving each city’s advantaged sectors, cohesively adding to the national GDP together.

-Instead of pursuing its current misdirected course, the creative mixing of land uses described earlier should instead be tweaked towards building rights-sized economic excellence clusters.
+Instead of pursuing its current misdirected course, we should instead tweak the creative mixing of land uses described earlier towards building rights-sized economic excellence clusters.

-Hypermarkets and massive shopping centers may also become things of the past in a decentralised development.
-Smaller shopping centers in the area will find their balance of online shopping and e-commerce, which did very well during the Movement Control Order (MCO).
+Hypermarkets and massive shopping centres may also become things of the past in a decentralised development.
+Smaller shopping centres in the area will find their balance of online shopping and e-commerce, which did very well during the Movement Control Order (MCO).

 Final Thoughts